-As of August 4, the Phoenix Fire Department has officially transitioned from an in-person written exam to a fully online testing format for firefighter recruitment.
-The first online testing cycle has already been completed, with the application window running from August 4 to August 25, and the online testing period closed on August 29.
+The Phoenix Fire Department officially transitioned from an in-person written exam to a fully online testing format for firefighter recruitment.
+The second online testing cycle has been completed, with the application window running from January 5 to January 22, and the online testing period closed on January 26.

 This process requires candidates to complete two separate exams: a public safety general exam (approximately 224 questions) and a department-specific exam (100 questions based on the official study packet).
-Although written testing is now conducted online, the first and second round interviews still take place in person.
+Although written testing is now conducted online, the first- and second-round interviews still take place in person.